shaharoded/Trump-Tweets-Text-Classification/README.md

 # Trump-Tweets-Text-Classification

 This project involves optimizing a series of models to predict whether a tweet was written by Donald Trump or not.
 The optimization process utilized various machine learning and deep learning models to achieve the best possible performance.
+The main goal in this project is to create a robust workflow to optimize ML models to text classification tasks in order to gain the best results.
+The code in this project, especially in the Model Creation and BERT notebooks can be used for every binary text classification task, with an adjustment of the target variable and the feature extraction (to the nature of the task).

 ![Alt text](Images/TWEET.png)

 You will find 3 notebooks here:
-- API - the main notebook, with the already trained models, ready for usage
-- Model Creation - The flow and tests to optimize Sci-Kit's models using Optuna
+- Model Creation - The flow and tests to optimize Sci-Kit's models using Optuna.
+This is the main code piece here, showing a robust flow to train and optimize a variety of model given pre-engineered and selected features.
 - BERT - Finetuning process for BERT, RoBERTa and DistilBERT.
 You will need GPU to train those.
+- API - the main notebook, with the already trained models, ready for usage.

 ## Table of Contents